-Some areas will experience decreased precipitation as a result of global warming.
+Some areas will experience decreased precipitation as a result of climate change and global warming.
 Drought conditions can also impair water quality, because as water supplies decline, the concentration of contaminants increases.
 Additionally, lack of access to clean water disrupts good hygiene and may prevent adequate hydration.

 Water Treatment Solutions